biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 text `o__Fusobacteriales` in their taxonomy annotations but aren't actually in the order `o__Fusobacteriales`.

-Say a new order is discovered and named _Fusobacteriales2_.
+As a silly example, let's say a new order is discovered and named _Fusobacteriales2_.
 (This will almost certainly never happen, but you never know.)
-Since our search above only cares about a feature's taxonomy annotation containing the text `o__Fusobacteriales`, features that were classified as being in `o__Fusobacteriales2` would also get included in our searches!
+Since our search above only cares about a feature's taxonomy annotation containing the text
+`o__Fusobacteriales`, features that were classified as being in `o__Fusobacteriales2` would also get included in our searches!